 May I feed the alligators?
 No. Alligators are wild animals, very fast, and always hungry.
 Never feed wild animals in any national park.
 Feeding wild animals is dangerous to you and to the animal, who will lose its protective fear of humans.

 Where can I find out about birds, plants, and animals at the preserve?
 Follow this link to the Nature and Science pages.

 May I take food on the trails?
 No. Food and disposable drink containers (other than bottled water) are not allowed on the trails.
 Picnic areas are available in the park (see trail map).

 Do I need a license to fish in the Barataria Preserve?
-Yes (see fishing regulations).
+Yes---see the fishing regulations.

 Can I go hunting in the Barataria Preserve?
 Yes.
 Links to hunting regulations, season dates, and other important information are added to the park's home page every year in late summer.
 Hunting seasons are during the fall and winter.

 Are there lots of mosquitoes?
 Often.
 Mosquitoes are active most of the year.
 Bring bug repellent or purchase it at the visitor center.

 Did hurricanes Katrina and Rita affect the Barataria Preserve?
 Yes.
 Hurricanes and tropical storms often affect the preserve; follow the link to find out what happened during the storms and how the preserve has recovered.